cylc/cylc-doc/src/user-guide/running-suites.rst

 Warm Start
 ^^^^^^^^^^

-A warm start runs a suite from scratch like a cold start, but from the beginning of a given :term:`cycle point` that is beyond the suite :term:`initial cycle point`.
-This is generally inferior to a *restart* (which loads a previously recorded suite state - see :ref:`RestartingSuites`) because it may result in some tasks rerunning.
-However, a warm start may be required if a restart is not possible, e.g. because the suite run database was accidentally deleted.
+A warm start runs a freshly-installed suite from scratch, like a cold start, but from the beginning of a given :term:`start cycle point` that is beyond the suite :term:`initial cycle point`.
 The warm start cycle point must be given on the command line:

 .. code-block:: console

    $ cylc play SUITE --start-cycle-point=CYCLE_POINT

-The original suite initial cycle point is preserved, but all tasks and dependencies before the given warm start cycle point are ignored.
+The initial cycle point defined in :cylc:conf:`flow.cylc` is preserved, but all tasks and dependencies before the start cycle point are ignored.

 The scheduler starts by loading a first instance of each task at the warm start cycle point, or at the next valid point for the task.